eejlny/SGRACEx1/README.md

 edit matrix.h located the in the src directory and modify the following lines if needed:

+Recommended settings for rfsoc2x2 board:

 #define MAX_N    4096 // max number of input nodes in the graph.
 For example the cora dataset has 2708 nodes

-#define MAX_M    2048 // max number of features in each input node.
+#define MAX_M    4096 // max number of features in each input node.
 For example the cora dataset has 1433 features per node;

-#define MAX_P    16  // number of hidden channels.
+#define MAX_P    64  // number of hidden channels.

+#define LINEAR_ENABLE 1

 To enable the attention engine set GAT_ENABLE to 1
 #define GAT_ENABLE 1 //implement support for GAT

+Recommended settings for ultra96v2 board:

+#define MAX_N    4096 // max number of input nodes in the graph.
+For example the cora dataset has 2708 nodes

+#define MAX_M    4096 // max number of features in each input node.
+For example the cora dataset has 1433 features per node;

+#define MAX_P    16  // number of hidden channels.

+#define LINEAR_ENABLE 1

+#define GAT_ENABLE 0 //disable support for GAT

-Now go to the hardware directory and perform simulation, C synthesis (optional cosimulation check the script cosim command) with this command:
+After performing configuration go to the hardware directory and perform simulation, C synthesis (optional cosimulation check the script cosim command) with this command:

 **vitis_hls -f ./script.tcl**